-Madison, a Democratic-Republican, was President of the United States from 1809 to 1817.
+Madison was President of the United States and was a Democratic-Republican.
+He served from 1809 to 1817.

 From May 1789 to Mar 1797, Madison missed 57 of 363 roll call votes, which is 15.7%.
 This is on par with the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo